DS4PS/cpp-524-spr-2021/schedule.md

 Save a PDF of the academic article that describes the instrument.
 Submit this with your answers to questions 1-3.

+**PART THREE: CPP 523 REVIEW**

+**Question 1:**

+How does measurement error in the DEPENDENT VARIABLE impact your estimate of program impact?

+**Question 2:**

+How does measurement error in the POLICY VARIABLE impact your estimate of program impact?

+For example, classroom size is taken from administrative records from the first day of class, but a few students change sections in the second week so actual classroom size throughout the year might be off by a few.

+**Question 3:**

+Does the alpha metric (like Cronbach's alpha) describe measurement error in a variable?

 ------